A DBCA scientist conducting research in a forest

 Management outcomes

 FORESTCHECK has provided a greatly improved understanding of the biodiversity supported by Jarrah forests and how this is distributed.
 A total of 3787 taxa were recorded across the six biological groups over the two rounds of monitoring at the first 48 sites.
 Richest groups were invertebrates (59 % of species) followed by macrofungi (17 %), vascular plants (13 %) and lichens (7 %).
-There were significant differences in the types of species occurring across the five ecosystems.
+There were significant differences in the types of species occurring across the five jarrah forest ecosystems.

 Analyses have shown minimal impact of the two harvesting techniques on the biodiversity elements studied.
 Of the taxa recorded in the first 48 grids, 17 % were only present in reference forest and 28 % only in harvested forest, although this would partly reflect the fact that there were more harvested sites (29) than unharvested sites (19).

-There was no effect of harvesting technique on the mean richness of invertebrates, macrofungi, vascular plants, or birds for either monitoring round.
+There was little to no effect of harvesting technique on the mean richness of invertebrates, macrofungi, vascular plants, or birds for either monitoring round in the first 48 sites.
 However, the mean per grid richness of cryptogams and terrestrial vertebrates differed significantly between treatments.
 In the first monitoring round, the number of species of cryptogams was higher in reference grids than in either type of harvested grid.
 In the second round, richness in reference grids was much lower than during the first monitoring round but this decline did not occur in the harvested grids, so that reference and harvested grids had similar cryptogam richness in round 2.
 For terrestrial ground-dwelling vertebrates, the number of species in reference sites was lower than that in the gap release treatment in the first monitoring round and lower than shelterwood treatment in both monitoring rounds.
 However, this is confounded by there being greater control of foxes in the harvested sites.

 Harvesting had no effect on the composition of terrestrial vertebrates, flora, invertebrates and fungal communities.
 The composition of bird communities differed between reference and gap release sites in the first and second round of sampling.
 The composition of cryptogam communities differed between the reference sites and both types of harvested sites in the first monitoring round, but for the second round there were only differences between reference sites and gap release sites.